 Personal Legal Services | Wills and Lasting Powers of Attorney

-You can visit us to discuss your requirements at any of our offices in Studley, Worcester and Malvern.
+You can visit us to discuss your requirements at any of our offices in Studley and Worcester.
 In certain circumstances we will make arrangements to visit you at a more convenient location.

 Wills and Trusts

 Many people put off making a will for lots of reasons but if a person dies without a will in place, their estate will be distributed according to the rules of Intestacy which do not include friends or charities, and not according to their wishes.
 Making a will ensures that the people you care about receive what you want them to have when you die.

 There are various legal formalities which have to be followed for a will to be valid and our experienced team will guide you through the process explaining everything clearly.
 We will also make sure that your will is signed and witnessed correctly to ensure that the document is valid.

 Our fully qualified specialist solicitors have a wealth of experience advising clients on such issues as Inheritance Tax , care home fees and potential claims against your estate.

 Thomas Guise is qualified, insured and regulated in this key area of law, and our dedicated specialist solicitors have decades of experience helping clients ensure their property and loved ones are protected and their wishes respected.
 We are happy to spend time with you, visiting you at home or in hospital if necessary, to ensure that your will sets out exactly what you want to happen after your death.
 Don’t put off making your will anymore, contact one of our solicitors today to make an appointment to discuss your wishes further.